kelvin1095/rust-web-project/README.md

 For my frontend, I'm using svelte with typescript.
 For my backend, I'm using rust.

+## Quiz Question Types

+- Show an english word with possible answers in a different language
+- Show a different language word with possible answers in english
+- Mix and match, 5 english words and 5 foreign language words
+- Show a sentance in english and get the user to put words together
+- Show a sentance in foreign language and get the user to put words together

 ## To Do (backend):

 - Refactor/organise code (Never ending).